XarkLabs/FleaFPGA-JTAG/FleaFPGA-JTAG-win32/readme.txt

 The FleaFPGA-JTAG utility associates itself with ".XCF" and ".VME" files so these can usually be double-clicked on directly from Windows Explorer.
 You can right-click for some additional options.

-It is also possible to configure Lattice Diamond to associate ".XCF" files with FleaFPGA-JTAG and then it is very convienient to double-click on the XCF file in your Diamond project to program the FleaFPGA board.
+It is also possible to configure Lattice Diamond to associate ".XCF" files with FleaFPGA-JTAG and then it is very convenient to double-click on the XCF file in your Diamond project to program the FleaFPGA board.
 To do this add a Diamond Programmer ".XCF" file and then right-click on it to select "Open with..." (and use "Open with..." to invoke Diamond programmer when desired if FleaFPGA-JTAG is set to the default).
 This process is outlined in more detail in the FleaFPGA Quickstart Guide.

 You can select "Modify FleaFPGA-JTAG Setting" from the "FleaFPGA-JTAG" start menu entry to edit a file with advanced configuration settings for FleaFPGA-JTAG.
 When editing this file avoid adding any extra tabs or quotes as the options are read "as is" directly by FleaFPGA-JTAG utility (spaces and all).